Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

 # Description

-   This script retrieve the list of apps installed for Users in the tenant
+   This script retrieve the list of apps installed for users in the tenant

    [How to create Azure App](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)